Utah UCCJEA

 chapter to the extent that it is governed by the Indian Child Welfare Act.

-United States for purposes of Part 1, General Provisions, and Part 2,
+for purposes of Part 1, General Provisions, and Part 2, Jurisdiction.

-this chapter shall be recognized and enforced under the provisions of Part 3,
+be recognized and enforced under the provisions of Part 3, Enforcement.

 (1) A court of this state shall treat a foreign country as a state of the United